l-krstic/optee-examples-yocto/README.md

 **optee-examples_%.bbappend** is used when someone wants to build application, beside those on git.

-**IMPORTANT** Update path to external sources, according to your system, in file optee-examples_%.bbappend!
+&middot; Update path to external sources, according to your system, in file **optee-examples_%.bbappend** !

 **IMPORTANT** When building examples, ther are signed using:
 ```text